Pica8’s Breakthrough Networking Technologies

 Today’s IT applications are the lifeblood of business around the globe.
 When they’re hacked or unavailable for any reason, revenue stops cold.
 IT apps literally serve and support every aspect of operations; from marketing products and services, to sales, production, delivery, inventory, collections, payments, accounting and communications with customers.

-When a major U.S. mobile carrier elected to refresh its legacy access network infrastructure for 1000’s of the company’s retail stores in 2017, it decided to look not only at their existing switching/routing vendors for a possible upgrade path but also to see just how far open standards-based disaggregated white-box networking solutions had progressed and what advantages they might bring to the carrier’s retail business.
+When a major U.S. mobile carrier elected to refresh its legacy access network infrastructure for thousands of the company’s retail stores in 2017, it decided to look not only at its existing switching/routing vendors but also at open network switch solutions.
+The company wanted to see just how far disaggregated open networking solutions had progressed and what advantages they might bring to the carrier’s retail business.
 In the end, it wasn’t much of a contest.

 Monitoring and Analytics